OctopusDeploy/blog/blog/2022-10/faster-deployments-with-the-executions-api/index.md

 The Executions API dramatically improves the performance of operations like deployments, release creation, and runbook execution, and is available for customers running [Octopus Deploy 2022.3](https://octopus.com/downloads/).

-The next step in our roadmap is to incorporate them into our existing integrations and tools.
+Our next step is to incorporate them into our existing integrations and tools.
 Work has started to include the Executions API with the new Octopus CLI.
 You should notice significantly improved deployment times when using the new Octopus CLI in conjunction with the Executions API.

 Happy deployments!